SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <p style="color: red;">This IMU is generally not recomended for new slimes</p>

-This is the IMU used in V1 Production slimes.
+This is the IMU used in v1.0 and v1.1 official SlimeVR trackers.
-This IMU has also been discontinued from the slimevr store making it difficult to obtain or approximate a price for this IMU.
+This IMU has also been discontinued from the SlimeVR store, making it difficult to obtain or approximate a price for this IMU.

 |Reset time | Cost |Availability|Build quality|